Reviews at Yudanaka Onsen Seifuso

 我在日本住過很多間民宿和旅館，但從來沒有?到像富貴子Fukiko小姐這麼?馨而且這麼富有關於日本文化與?史，又這麼為住客着想的主人。?自認是完美主義者，而用這句話來形容?是最恰當的了。除了?房子打掃的一塵不染（真的是一塵不染哦），?的廚藝也一流。我們入住?的家之前曾在京都用過傳統日式keiseki?宴，就算那裡收費很高，而且是當地人認為數一數二的餐館，但在Fukiko入住的兩?吃的家常便飯，竟遠遠比餐館吃到的日式料理好吃的多。 最難得的是?的專業精神。?可以為了我們想早餐時吃吃日式納豆、試試日本shiatsu 按摩，因為我們行程排得太緊，大多店面都打?了，就東奔西?、分秒必爭地找最好吃的納豆再?緊開車送我們去按摩，回到家之後已經將近半夜，?還在我們睡覺時在廚房忙碌準備隔天早餐、以確保我們能?嘗到最好吃的日式納豆的餞行早餐。?知道我們喜歡茶和果?，還可以送給了我們?自己的茶葉，茶粉，和自己果園培植，自己釀造的果?！我們到別處買茶時，?還買了三大包當地出名的綠茶棉花糖，都讓我們受寵若驚。我們買到一些易碎的古董，我們離開時?也會親自?外?我們包好……好像在這裡找到新的媽媽一樣，好讓我感動…… 喜歡浸濡在傳統日本文化裡的台灣朋友，一定要聯絡?，希望?可以騰出房間讓?小住幾天，這?對是與?不同的文化旅遊經驗！

-A wonderful visit.
-We spent two nights with Fukiko.
-She is supremely hospitable.
-Her home is warm and enjoyable.
-She worked hard to serve us well.
-She cooked breakfast and dinner for us twice, both great memories.
-She patiently answered many questions.
-She walked us through one long day in Kyoto.
+We spent two nights with Fukiko and she was supremely hospitable and she cooked breakfast and dinner for us twice, both great memories.
+Her patiently answered many questions took us to walked us through one long day in Kyoto.
 If we were doing it again, I think we would have let her set more of the agenda (in terms of places).
 Also, we would have enjoyed an extra day to explore Kameoka.
 Fukiko is a guaranteed improvement for any visit to Japan.

 Me encanto quedandome con Fukiko.
 La comida que cocino era increible!
 Y su casa es muy bonita.
 Era muy linda con nosotros, y nos enseno unos lugares muy bonitos.
 De las dos semanas que estaba en Japon, esto era la mejor experiencia de todo el viaje.